Skip to content

 2. Specify date bounds in WHERE — Helps ASQL generate the right spine

-4. Filter zeros when neededwhere revenue > 0 after grouping
+4. Filter zeros when neededwhere revenue > 0 after spine

 Comparison with dbt